NDORMS DPhil & MSc by Research

 A core curriculum of lectures will be taken in the first term to provide a solid foundation in a broad range of subjects including musculoskeletal biology, inflammation, epigenetics, translational immunology, data analysis and the microbiome.

 Students will have access to various courses run by the Medical Sciences Division Skills Training Team and other departments.
 All students are required to attend a 2 - day Statistical and Experimental Design course at NDORMS.

 How to Apply

 Interested applicants should have or expect to obtain a first or upper second class BSc degree or equivalent, and will also need to provide evidence of English language competence.
-The University requires candidates to formally apply online and for their referees to submit online references via the online application system.
+The application guide and form is found online and the DPhil or MSc by research will commence in October 2019.